 The two figures show the result of a Monte Carlo simulation with 10000 iterations of availability tests.
 Each availability test is represented with a binominal distribution with a success rate of 80% and 90%.
-In other words, for each of the

-10000 iterations, a function will output whether a test is successful or not.
-The function continues to provide results until the maximum number of test (6 or 12 in the current framework) is reached.
+In other words, for each of the 10000 iterations, a function will output whether a test is successful or not.
+The function continues to provide results until the maximum number of tests (6 or 12 in the current framework) is reached.

 As an example, if the function provides 6 successful tests in a row, the maximum test (of 6) is reached (cf. 3.1.1) and the iteration is considered complete.
-If for example, the function provides 5 successful tests in a row and then one failed test, the maximum number of test is then put back to 12 according to the current rules.
-The function will continue to output test results until a row of 2 successful tests in a row is reached (which bring back the maximum to 6) or that the number of successful test reach 12.
-In this iteration, the best case scenario would yield a number of test in total is 8 (7 successful tests and 1 failed test).
-In the worst case, with a failed test after each successful test, the total number of test would be 19, which is unlikely as shown in the figures.
+If for example, the function provides 5 successful tests in a row and then one failed test, the maximum number of tests is then put back to 12 according to the current rules.
+The function will continue to output test results until a row of 2 successful tests is reached (which brings back the maximum to 6) or that the number of tests reaches 12.
+Continuing with the previous example, the best case scenario would yield a number of tests of 8 (7 successful tests and 1 failed test).
+In the worst case, the total number of tests would be 12

-In the figures below, the percentage shows the number of occurrence for a given number of test.
-For example, the 53% in the left figure indicates that on the 10000 iterations, 53% of the cases had a number of test of 6, which means that all tests were performed successfully until the limit.
+In the figures below, the percentage shows the number of occurrences for a given number of tests.
+For example, the 53% in the left figure indicates that on the 10000 iterations, 53% of the cases had a number of tests of 6, which means that all tests were performed successfully until the limit.

-Any percentage for a number of test above 6 indicates situations where at least one test has been failed.
-In some cases, the number of test may be over 12 since failed tests do not count in the maximum of availability tests which can be performed by Elia as illustrated in the example above.
+Any percentage for a number of tests above 6 indicates situations where at least one test failed.
+In any case, the number of tests is capped at 12.

-The simulations show clearly that the number of tests (average of 6.7 for a success rate 90% and 7.8 activations for a success rate of 80%) is directly dependant on the success rate.
+The simulations show clearly that the number of tests (average of 6.7 for a success rate 90% and 7.8 activations for a success rate of 80%) is directly dependent on the success rate.
 The higher the success rate is, the lower the number of tests performed by Elia.

-Additionally, the shape of the distribution of the number of test is sensitive to the success rate.
+Additionally, the shape of the distribution of the number of tests is sensitive to the success rate.
 The higher the success rate, the higher the probability of having 2 successful tests in a row.
-This means that a lower success rate reduces such occurrence and therefore increase the chance to have alternating successful and failed tests and therefore increasing the number of tests.
+This means that a lower success rate reduces such occurrence and therefore increases the chance to have alternating successful and failed tests.
+This leads to an increase of the number of tests overall.